Wednesday, 13 August 2014

 The author's point was that Python is not actually a language, it's a description of a language.
 What this means is that you can implement python in any number of ways.

-.
-One of the features of CPython is that it offers clean integration with code that is written in C
+The Python most people interact with is CPython, an implementation written in C. One of the features of CPython is that it offers clean integration with code that is written in C, so implementing wrappers around C libraries is relatively simple.

 But there's also Jython which offers deep integration with Java code, Iron Python to work with C# and .NET code, PyObjc to write python code using ObjectiveC toolkits and even pyjs which offers to compile your python to JavaScript.